Why you need your own website if you’re selling online

 So while selling your products on an ecommerce platform may seem like a good idea in the short term, it won’t help your business grow in the long term.

-Let’s look at a few reasons why you need your own website if you’re selling online, and why starting your own branded shop is a much better play in the long run.
+Let’s look at a few reasons why you need to setup your own website if you’re selling online, and why starting your own branded shop is a much better play in the long run.

 To build your own memorable brand and customer experience